cesanag/tax-calculator/README.md

-# To run in terminal (the result is printed to a node process):
+# To run in terminal :
 'npm run start'

+The result will be printed to a node process.

 # To run tests:
 'npm run test'